melanieseltzer/toolkit/.changeset/plenty-parents-draw.md

 '@mels/eslint-config-react': minor
 ---

+Turned on rules that were previously set to `off`:

-- Turn on `testing-library/no-render-in-setup` rule
+- `testing-library/no-render-in-setup`
-- Turn on `react/no-array-index-key` rule
+- `react/no-array-index-key`